Denton railway station: Closure proposal

 Network Rail, in their Route Utilisation Strategy (RUS) for the North West, were proposing closure of Reddish South and Denton stations and withdrawal of the remaining passenger service.
 The line itself would remain open for freight and diverted passenger workings.
-However, an open-access operator called Grand Central had proposed using the line for services between London Euston and Bradford Interchange via the West Coast Main Line, using Guide Bridge station as a stop.
+However, open-access operator Grand Central had proposed using the line for services between London Euston and Bradford Interchange via the West Coast Main Line, using Guide Bridge station as a stop.
 That proposal has since been dropped.

 The promotion of a passenger service through Denton Station seems uncertain, whilst the future of freight traffic seems more assured as evidenced by the North West Rail Utilisation Strategy May 2007 of Network Rail.
 A more frequent service was considered for the 2008 timetable shakeup, which was designed to implement major changes to service patterns on the West Coast Main Line; however, because of the track layout and congestion at Heaton Norris, operational analysis suggests "Timetabling the move across Heaton Norris is very likely to be problematic.
 Performance could be impacted by the crossing move at Heaton Norris Junction.
 If there are two passenger trains an hour on this line, it will be more difficult to hold freight trains on the Denton line, additionally affecting performance."

 "[Reddish South and] Denton receives a minimal (once a week) service because anticipated demand has not justified increasing it.
 The operating cost of providing a service at this station exceeds the revenue and socio-economic benefit they generate, even before periodic renewal costs are considered."
 It further goes on to say that for passenger effects "The stations are both served by one train a week on a Saturday, in one direction only.
 A full impact analysis would be required prior to formal closure procedures, but it is reasonable to assume that any journey that could be made using this service could equally well be made by another mode.
 Data collection including observation on a representative Saturday has been unable to record any use of these stations.
 Consultation respondents cautioned against this option whilst uncertainty remains about local regeneration."

-There is, however, an issue with this statement that the one-train-a-week service is on a Friday and not a Saturday, so it is most unlikely any passenger activity will be recorded.

 The future of freight using the line through Denton seems to be more assured.
 It is proposed to improve gauge clearance to allow intermodal trains to/from Trafford Park to divert via Denton.
 A lack of a diversionary route for some freight trains to/from Trafford Park causes poor performance when there is disruption on the primary route.
 It also means that this traffic cannot run when there is a planned closure of the route.
 It is proposed to carry out this work provided it can be done at little or no extra cost through renewal works.